SESMG/SESMG/docs/manual/ScenarioSpreadsheet.rst

 - **periodical constraint costs** in (CU/a): Costs incurred per kW for investments within the time horizon referring to the constraint limit set in the "energysystem" sheet.
 If not considering constraints fill character "0" is used.
 Generic Storage
 ---------------------
-- **capacity loss** (Generic only): Indicates the storage loss per time unit.
+- **capacity loss** (Generic only): Indicates the percentage storage loss per time unit.
 Only required, if the "storage type" is set to "Generic".
 Stratified Storage
 ---------------------
 - **diameter** in (m) | (Stratified Storage): Defines the diameter of a stratified thermal storage, which is necessary for the calculation of thermal losses.